Surveying optically addressable spin qubits for quantum information and sensing technology: Overview of Candidate Spin Qubit Materials

-The potential of using synthetic chemistry to modulate the spin dynamics to improve spin-optical properties has also been explored.
-Substituting two carbon atoms on pentacene for nitrogen atoms resulted in 6,13-diazapentacene, which could be doped into a p-terphenyl host (DAP:PTP) by crystal growth and vapour deposition techniques \cite{ngMoveAsidePentacene2022, Mann2025}.
-While maintaining a relatively long $T_2$ of 1.46 $\mu$s and strong triplet spin polarisation, DAP:PTP exhibited an enhanced contrast of up to 40$\%$, surpassing the state of the art in NV$^-$diamond platforms \cite{Mann2025}.
-This improvement was attributed to the introduction of new low-energy non-bonding states that enhance vibrationally-induced spin-orbit coupling between the ground-state singlet and the metastable T$_x$ state.
+The potential of using synthetic chemistry to modulate the spin dynamics to improve spin-optical properties has also been explored (see Figure \ref{fig:pblock_FOAMs}b).
+Substituting two carbon atoms on pentacene for nitrogen atoms resulted in 6,13-diazapentacene, which could be doped into a para-terphenyl host (DAP:PTP) by crystal growth and vapour deposition techniques \cite{ngMoveAsidePentacene2022, Mann2025}.
+While maintaining a relatively long $T_2$ of 1.46~$\mu$s and strong triplet spin polarisation, DAP:PTP exhibited an enhanced contrast of up to 40$\%$, surpassing the state of the art in NV-diamond platforms \cite{Mann2025} (Figure \ref{fig:pblock_FOAMs}e).
+This improvement was attributed to the introduction of new low-energy non-bonding states that enhance vibrationally-induced spin-orbit coupling between the ground-state singlet and the metastable T$_\textrm{x}$ state.
 It was also shown that direct solvent techniques can be used to grow ODMR-active DAP:PTP nanoparticles, which could be compatible with \textit{in vitro} sensing experiments.